Vali-98/ChatterUI/README.md

 Requires Node.js and Android SDK.
 Expo uses EAS to build apps which requires a Linux environment.

-Rename the `eas.json.example` to `eas.json` and direct it to your Android SDK.
+1. Rename the `eas.json.example` to `eas.json`.
+2. Modify `"ANDROID_SDK_ROOT"` to the directory of your Android SDK

-Clone the repo then run:
+3. Clone the repo then run:

 ```
 npm install